melontini/bootloader-unlock-wall-of-shame/brands/samsung/README.md

 </details>

-The only fix as of now is restarting the phone or using "third-party" Magisk modules to restart the `ril-daemon` before the modem crash occurs every 6 hours.
-This remains unfixable even after re-locking the bootloader.

-   - Once the modem crashes after 6 hours, **there's no way to get it up and running again**.
+Once the modem crashes after 6 hours, **there's no way to get it up and running again**.
 We even tried cutting off power to the modem using a kernel-level hack, but it didn’t fix the issue either.

-   - The only solutions are restarting the phone or using the Magisk module to restart the `ril-daemon` before the modem crash occurs every 6 hours.
+The only solutions are restarting the phone or using "third-party" Magisk module to restart the `ril-daemon` before the modem crash occurs every 6 hours.

+**This remains unfixable even after re-locking the bootloader!**

-In the Dimensity 6100+/6300 models, **you will completely lose 5G connectivity permanently**, and this is unfixable even after re-locking the bootloader. **The modem will crash when connecting to a 5G network**, leading to high battery drain and overheating.
+🔶 In the Dimensity 6100+/6300 models, **you will completely lose 5G connectivity permanently**, and this is unfixable even after re-locking the bootloader. **The modem will crash when connecting to a 5G network**, leading to high battery drain and overheating.
 The only fix as of now is putting your device in 4G mode.

 <details>
 <summary><b>Expand to view proofs</b></summary>